bravocharliedelta/rick-morty-web/README.md

 # Rick & Morty

 App in the development.
 All http requests are mocked.
-No real credential required to log in.
+No real user's credential required to log in.

 ## Features

-- sign up page
+- sign in page
-- characters list
+- characters list page

 ## Next steps

 - error boundary handler
 - improved UX for login errors
-- connect to real microservice
+- connect to a real microservice
 - register a user
 - Single character view page
+- extend cashe policy
+- CSFR protection

 ## Dependencies